Local Events & Resources

-FALL BURNING: With the falling of leaves fast approaching residents will want to begin taking care of them.
+SPRING CLEAN-UP: Spring Clean-up is here and residents will be getting the out-of-doors looking nice.
 You can ask for a burning permit by calling the Township Office (731-4888).
 There is no charge or fee for a permit.
 Burning shall be limited to the period of each day from dawn to dusk and must be attended by a responsible person.
 Please call or stop in at the Township Office for a complete copy of the regulations.

 HARDING'S COMMUNITY REWARDS: Sign up at www.hardings.com to help benefit your Fire Department.
 Follow the on-line instructions to register.
 The more you spend, the more your organization earns.

 Recreation Plan - Adopted:

 If we can't find you - we can't help you.
 Consider purchasing a reflective address marker for $12 from the Fire Dept. Order one today ... it may help save your life or someone you love.
 Stop by the Township Office to place your order for a marker.